lsst/LDM-230/index.rst

 entire task graph can be precomputed.

-The first group of tasks regenerates calibrated exposures for each visit overlapping a sky tile and writes the exposure images to DRP scratch space.
+The first group of tasks regenerates calibrated exposures for each visit overlapping a sky tile and writes the exposure images to :term:`DRP` scratch space.
 (This regeneration task is simplified to just instrument signature removal because it can use the image characterization results from the first pass.)